Enzyme-driven phase separation: Langevin dynamics

 The fluctuation term is derived analogously, yielding:

 \end{widetext} This recovers the standard result~\cite{Gar85}.
 The corresponding Langevin equation for the total concentration field $c$ is therefore:

-where $\vec{\xi}_D$ is a zero-mean diffusion noise with correlation
+where $\vec{\zeta}_D$ is a zero-mean diffusion noise with correlation

-Due to the Markovian nature of the underlying microscopic process, this noise must be interpreted in the It\^{o} sense.
+Due to the Markovian nature of the underlying microscopic process, Eq.~(\ref{eq:langevin_c}) must be interpreted in the It\^{o} sense~\cite{Gar85}.
 We have thus obtained a self-consistent, purely diffusional dynamical equation for $c$.
 Note that the continuum limit should be regarded as a convenient notation.
 It implies a coarse-grained model where the size of a lattice site appears infinitesimal on the macroscopic scale, yet remains large enough to contain a sufficient number of molecules for a statistical description~\cite{Gar85}.
-We will neglect diffusional noise, as it scales subdominantly with the coarse-grain scale, compared to non-conserved noise~\cite{W16}.
-The deterministic dynamics from Eq.~(\ref{eq:langevin_c}) leads, after a characteristic transient, to the homogeneous solution $c(\vec{x},t)=c=\mathrm{const}$, where the precise value of $c$ is determined by the initial conditions.

 We now apply the same procedure to derive the Langevin equation for the order parameter field, $\phi$, starting from the corresponding discrete field $n_i=n^+_i-n^-_i$.
 Let $n_i^{E^\pm}$ be the number of $\pm$ enzymes at site $i$.
 The first two moments of $\delta n_i$ are: \begin{widetext}